Campus nomination deadline

 Transcripts: unofficial IU transcripts will be accessed by the Office of National Scholarships and Awards and added to application materials.

-Three letters of recommendation that comment on your work and accomplishments sent by email to Paul Fogleman (email@example.com).
-Students who are nominated will need to provide additional letters for the respective award programs - Churchill (4); Marshall (4); Mitchell (4); Rhodes (5-8).
+Three letters of recommendation that comment on your work and accomplishments sent by email to Paul Fogleman (firstname.lastname@example.org).
+Please note that only one letter is needed from each recommender in cases where students are seeking nomination for multiple awards.
+Students who are nominated will need to provide additional letters for the respective award programs - Churchill (4); Marshall (3); Mitchell (4); Rhodes (5-8).

 If you have questions regarding the scholarships or possible programs of study, contact the Nomination Committee Chair, Tim Lemper, or Paul Fogleman in the office of National Scholarships & Awards.

 |2020 Nomination Committee Chair